Skip to content

 If you are planning to run a hassle-free home-based courier business, it is important to register it.
 Every state and country offers a wide range of business structures based on the size and scale of the company.

-For example, in the United State, forming an LLC provides benefits like protection of personal assets in case of financial disputes and also helps in easy filing annual taxes.
+For example, in the United States, forming an LLC provides benefits like protection of personal assets in case of financial disputes and also helps in easy filing annual taxes.

 You must obtain a courier license from the local concerned department.
 Every local administrative authority has its own regulations for issuing courier licenses to both drivers and courier companies.